kevindstevens1010/myblog/content/about.md

 author = "Kevin Stevens"
 +++

 Welcome to my online home.
 I write, publish a newsletter, and help founders build companies that aspire to change the energy ecosystem forever.
+I subscribe to the digitial gardening theory of blogging - this is a place for me to think, sometimes in incomplete thoughts, and always with the chance my thoughts will grow over time.

 #### Current work 👨🏻‍💻